 Kampala city is the capital and largest city of Uganda with a population of around 2.5 million people.
-The city is located in the south central part close to the shores of Lake Victoria.
+The city is located close to the shores of Lake Victoria.
 Surrounding Kampala is the rapidly growing Wakiso District.

 Traditionally, Kampala was a city of seven hills, but over time it has come to have a lot more.

 Areas of Interest in Kampala city

 Located just 15 kilometers east of Kampala off Jinja Road, Namugongo was formerly a place of execution for all people who committed grave offenses in the kingdom of Buganda.

 It is here that 14 of the 22 Uganda Martyrs offered their life to Christ (burnt alive), on the orders of King Mwanga in 1886, having refused to denounce their Christian faith.